 If you look on youtube you will be able to find videos of chameleons taking baths.
 I won’t post them here but if you take a look you will see those chameleons really don’t want to be in water like that.

-You’ve also likely seen this video.
+You’ve also likely seen videos like this.
 Which yes is really damn cute but no, the chameleon is not washing his hands.
 To him, the solid flow of water looks like a branch and he is likely utterly confused as to why he can’t grab it!

 Chameleons are bad at recognizing when water is present.
 It’s the main reason they’re more difficult to hydrate than most other pets.